jinlee/418-final/index.md

     as we mentioned before, this meant that we were doing a lot of message passing between the master and the worker.
 Furthermore, this meant that we could not utilize transferable objects.
-Thus to reduce the overhead, we switch to the partitioning scheme.
-This does mean that unbalanced workloads will lead to bad performance.
+Thus to reduce the overhead, we switched to the partitioning scheme.
+But this does mean that unbalanced workloads will lead to bad performance.

 [^2]:
     Here we see evidence of how web workers are implemented under the hood.